 Surprisingly given the length, tenacity and vehemence of her fight to retain power, Melisende proved as capable of showing flexibility and conciliation in defeat as in victory.
 Indeed, she demonstrated that rather than recriminations, bitterness or futile resistance, she was able to carve out a new role for herself.
 This she did by coming peaceably to a session of the High Court (as Lady of Nablus) and playing a positive, but decidedly feminine, role in trying to reconcile her sister, the Countess of Tripoli, with her husband, the Count, as well as to persuade her other sister, Constance Princess of Antioch, to finally take a new husband.
 In coming to this session of the High Court and not trying to exert any kind of royal authority, Melisende publicly displayed her complete submission.
 It was also a public reconciliation with her son.

 Baldwin III also showed restraint and refrained from humiliating his mother in any way.
-She was accorded due respect and included her in his charters for the next eight years of his reign, until his mother became too ill for any public role.
+He accorded due respect and indeed included her in his charters for the next eight years of his reign, until his mother became too ill for any public role.
 Early in 1160, Melisende was incapacitated by an unknown illness.
 She lingered until September 11, 1161, when she died.
 According to her will, she was buried beside her mother in the shrine of our Lady of Jehoshephat.

 Again, we have the facts but very little insight into the personality behind the actions.
 We can say with certainty that Melisende was no pawn.
 She was not passive, submissive or docile.
 She was strong-willed, determined and tenacious, particularly when it came to exercising the power that she believed was her hereditary right.
 While we can assume that she was never overly fond of her much older and domineering husband, it is harder to know what she felt toward her eldest son.

 The fact that she so consistently tried to exclude him from the reins of government might suggest that she didn’t entirely trust him.
 Had she loved and trusted him the way, say, Eleanor of Aquitaine loved her son Richard, she would surely have worked with him rather than against him.
-They might then have ruled together harmoriously, dividing up the duties of kingship between them with Melisende ruling supreme in the chancery and Baldwin leading the kingdom’s armies and handing foreign affairs.
+They might then have ruled together harmoniously, dividing up the duties of kingship between them with Melisende ruling supreme in the chancery and Baldwin leading the kingdom’s armies and handing foreign affairs.
 Obviously that was not possible for some reason.

 Perhaps, Baldwin had been Fulk’s favorite and Melisende feared that his father had turned him against her?
 Yet it is just as possible that they were simply different in temperament and clashed with one another as parents and children often do.
-The fact that she was able to concede defeat and then play a subordinate but constructive role in the last decade of her life, however, also suggests that whatever divided them was not fatal.
+The fact that she was able to concede defeat and thereafter play a subordinate but constructive role in the last decade of her life, however, also suggests that whatever divided them was not fatal.
 They were, in the end, able to work together, albeit with Melisende in the subordinate role.
 Perhaps she had grown a little weary of ruling.
 Perhaps Baldwin had matured and developed new qualities that made it easier for her to accept him.
-We will never know, but I hope that sometime someone will devote the time and energy to write a proper biography of Melisende, or, if sources are lacking for that a biographical novel that will bring her more fully to life.
+We will never know, but I hope that sometime someone will devote the time and energy to write a proper biography of Melisende, or, if sources are lacking for a serious biography then a biographical novel that will bring her more fully to life.

 Principal sources: Mayer, Hans Eberhard, “Studies in the History of Queen Melisende of Jerusalem,” in Hans Eberhard Mayer, ed.
 Probleme des lateinische Koenigreichs Jerusalem, Variorum Reprints, 1983, pp 93-182.